-The Mundals of Bhavali has an extraordinary family history, dating back over four hundred years, one which started with the Mughal Emperor, Akbar the Great, His Commander in chief, Maharajah Sawai Man Singh of Jaipur and a promising army officer, Shoba Ram Rai, originally from Uttar Pradesh.
-In return for having quelled a rebellion of peasants and pirates, Shoba Ram Rai was given over 300,000 acres of land in what was then far off Bengal.
+The Mundal Dynasty of Bhavali has an extraordinary family history, dating back over four hundred years, one which started with the Mughal Emperor, Akbar the Great, His Commander in chief, Maharajah Sawai Man Singh of Jaipur and a promising army officer, Shoba Ram Rai, originally from Uttar Pradesh.
+In return of having quelled a rebellion of peasants and pirates, Shoba Ram Rai was gifted over 300,000 acres of land in what was then far off Bengal.

-The Rajbari itself, an extraordinary, architectural master piece, was built around 250 years ago.
-It saw over 170 years of grand living, parties and eminent guests but unfortunately post-independence, the Zamindars lost much of their wealth and the house started to fall into disrepair.
+The Rajbari itself, an extraordinary architectural masterpiece, was built around 250 years ago.
+It saw over 170 years of grand living, parties and eminent guests, but unfortunately post independence, the Zamindars lost much of their wealth and the house started to fall into disrepair.
 Many others disappeared altogether as the families started to disperse to rebuild their own lives.
 A few members stayed on, caught up in the memories of their former glory.
-At one stage, in order to raise money, it was used for film shoots and also a movie hall.
-But it was not enough.
-It is only recently that The Rajbari, the only building now remaining from this time, albeit in ruins, has been salvaged and exquisitely restored to reflect the opulence, style and grace of the Zaminders of Bengal.
+At one stage, in order to raise money, it was used for film shoots and also a movie theater.
+But all this was not enough.
+It is only until recent times that The Rajbari, the only remaining building from this time, albeit in ruins, has been salvaged and exquisitely restored to reflect the opulence, style and grace of the Zamindars of Bengal.

 Thank You for booking your stay with us.
 You are nearly done.
 Just fill in your name and contact details below and we will get back to you shortly.